Braves tie MLB record with 307 HRs on season

 ATLANTA -- One final power milestone for the Atlanta Braves was especially memorable for Marcell Ozuna.

-The Braves homered three times to tie the major league season record of 307 but lost their regular-season finale 10-9 to the Washington Nationals on Sunday as Jacob Young drove in two runs with a go-ahead single in the ninth.
+Ozuna homered twice as the Braves tied the major league season record of 307 but lost their regular-season finale 10-9 to the Washington Nationals on Sunday as Jacob Young drove in two runs with a go-ahead single in the ninth.

-Ozuna homered twice, reaching 40 with a ninth-inning drive off Kyle Finnegan, and had four RBI to reach 100 for the first time since 2017.
+Ozuna reached 40 homers with a ninth-inning drive off Kyle Finnegan.
+He had four RBI to reach 100 for the first time since 2017.
 He batted .274, remarkable final stats for a player who hit two homers in his first 18 games and was batting .189 on May 19.

 "People didn't believe the way I believe in myself," Ozuna said.